- Cryptococcosis in Cats

-The Cryptococcosis in cats guidelines that the present article is updating were published in J Feline Med Surg 2013; 15: 611-618; this update has been compiled by Maria Grazia Pennisi.
+The Cryptococcosis in cats guidelines were first published in the J Feline Med Surg 2013, 15: 611-618 by Maria Grazia Pennisi et al. The present guidelines were updated by Maria Grazia Pennisi.

 Cryptococcosis is worldwide the most common systemic fungal disease in cats; it is caused by the C. neoformans-C.gattii species complex, which includes eight genotypes and some subtypes (strains) with different geographical distribution, pathogenicity and antimicrobial susceptibility.
 Cryptococcosis is a non-contagious, rare or sporadic disease; cats acquire the infection from a contaminated environment.

 Prognosis is favourable in most cases, provided diagnosis is obtained sufficiently early (before dissemination or before the development of irreversible lesions) and patients and owners are co-operative to provide a long course treatment (months) and follow-up (years).

 Basidiospores are the infectious propagules of Cryptococcus as they penetrate the respiratory system and induce the primary infection.
 Asymptomatic colonization of the respiratory tract is more common than clinical disease.
 Avian guanos, particularly pigeon droppings, offer favourable conditions for the reproduction of C. neoformans, but both Cryptococcus species are associated with decaying vegetation such as Eucalyptus leaves.

 Cryptococcosis caused by C. neoformans or C. gattii is indistinguishable clinically.
 The disease can present in several different clinical forms, including the nasal form, CNS form (which can derive from the nasal form or occur independently), the cutaneous form and the systemic form.
 Geographical differences in the prevalence of some clinical presentations are postulated as a consequence of the distribution of genotypes with different virulence.